isralduke/thatbook/19-psalms.md

 > but you forgive our acts of rebellion.
 > <a name="65:4">65:4</a> How happy is the one whom you choose,
 > and allow to live in your palace courts.
-> May we be satisfied with the good things of your house—
+> May we be satisfied with the good things of your house —
 > your holy palace.
 > <a name="65:5">65:5</a> You answer our prayers by performing awesome acts of deliverance,
 > O God, our savior.